Sydney, NSW

 Water Temperature

-High boat traffic 30m to the west.
-Surface in shallows east of the baths.
-A dive flag is recommended.
+High boat traffic 40m to the west of the baths.
+Boat ramp is slippery, use caution.
+Surface in the shallows east of the baths.
+A dive float with flag is recommended if snorkeling or freediving.
+Expect very low visibility after heavy rain.

 Site Access